 Repeat this weaving process, picking up hair from the sides of your head, and adding them to your left and right sections as you continue to braid.

-Keep plaiting your sections of hair, adding new sections from the sides, to create your French braid.
 Do this until you reach the nape of your neck.